docs-training2/docs-training/faqs2.md

 - /security/faqs/single-sign-on/saml-faqs/fdsf
 ---

+### This is a new heading

+This is a new paragraph.
+We are adding it for training purposes.

 ### Is Docker SSO available for all paid subscriptions?

 Docker single sign-on (SSO) is only available with the Docker Business subscription.
 [Upgrade your existing subscription](/subscription/core-subscription/upgrade/) to start using Docker SSO.